UTA-REST/PyBoltz/README.md

 ## Setting up and running instructions.

 ### Setting up.
 To be able to run this project you will need python3+, cython, and numpy installed.
-The setup that we use has python 3.6.7, Cython 0.29.3, and numpy 1.16.1.
+Our setup has python 3.6.7, Cython 0.29.3, and numpy 1.16.1.

 ### Gases cross section database.
 Before building the code make sure to run the following command in the Cython directory to get the gases.npy file made, as this file has all the cross section values.